 We have designed our novel studies and read alouds to include a spine of texts that cover our writing concept map plot types.
 In addition, we have ensured there is a developing complexity to the novels both in terms of lexile difficulty (age-appropriate fluency) and depth of characters and issues (comprehension).

 During early reading, children are assessed within the Read Write Inc framework.
-As they transition to building their fluency, our bespoke running records are used to guide teachers on who may need additional support at achieving or maintaining age-appropriate fluency.
-From Year 1 to Year 6 we use standardised reading tests.
-Alongside daily formative assessment, these enable teachers to pinpoint comprehension needs.
+As they transition to building their fluency, our bespoke fluency assessment is used to guide teachers on who may need additional support at achieving or maintaining age-appropriate fluency.
+From Year 2 to Year 6 we use standardised reading tests to support our knowledge of where children are against a national sample.

 In order to support social justice as well as help children develop a love of reading, we have carefully selected a range of contexts that children will encounter throughout our reading curriculum, whether that be through read alouds or novel studies.
 We believe that by broadening the contexts that our children are exposed to, they will develop aspirations beyond their immediate setting as well as aid them in inferring.